mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 ## Bound standing queue {#boundQueue}

-In the absence of losses or ECN, bulk flow do not cause steady state standing queues larger than k\*minRTT\*maxBW, for some predefined k, specific to the CCA.
+In the absence of losses or ECN, bulk flow should not cause steady state standing queues larger than k\*minRTT\*maxBW, for some predefined k, specific to the CCA.
 K must be smaller than 2 (maximum RTT would be 3*minRTT)

 Note that this criteria implies that ECN based CCAs must also have some mechanism to limit data inflight, and that all CCAs must address the minimum RTT estimator problem described in {{minRTT}}.

 ## Bound control frequency {#boundFrequency}

 Control frequency scales with 1/rtt but is insensitive to data rate.
-This property is defined as "scalable" in other sources.
+This property is referred to as "scalable" in other sources.

 \[RFC9330] Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service: Architecture